 HOPE believes that democracy and governance are stronger when everyone has a seat at the table.

-SB702 would require the office of the Governor to create an annual report on the demographic information of individuals
+SB702 would have required the office of the Governor to create an annual report on the demographic information of individuals

 appointed by the Governor that year.
-The bill also requires the Governor’s office to maintain an updated website with information on all state boards and commissions, including vacancies, current membership list, and frequency of meetings.
-This report will ultimately serve as a tool to highlight what voices and communities are missing from decision-making tables and offer concrete policy recommendations to diversify boards and commissions across the state.
+The bill also required the Governor’s office to maintain an updated website with information on all state boards and commissions, including vacancies, current membership list, and frequency of meetings.
+This report would ultimately serve as a tool to highlight what voices and communities are missing from decision-making tables and offer concrete policy recommendations to diversify boards and commissions across the state.
 The Governor's office already collects this information, this bill simply asked they make the information available to the public.

 Assembly bill 368